 The Greatest Ever Scottish Heavy Rock Bands (With Videos)

-A motley but quality collection of the very best in Scottish Hard Rock and Heavy Metal over several decades.
+A motley but quality collection of the greatest ever Scottish Heavy Rock bands over several decades.
 The land of Scotland may be noted for the skirl of the bagpipes, the reels of the fiddle and accordion accompanied by a bodhran or two.
 But it has also produced the thunderous sound of modern Rock ever since the late 1960s.

 Here is a selection of the famous and not so famous but certainly the greatest exponents of the electric guitar to have echoed through the hills and glens of Scotland.
 An enjoyable variety of style and range from Classic Rock and classy AOR through to Scream-Emo and Hard-Core.
 With no order of preference and in the interests of democracy the bands are listed alphabetically.